H. T. Burleigh (1866-1949)

 By 1916, Burleigh had published several works, mostly art songs.
 Most notable amongst these were “Jean” (1903), “Ethiopia Saluting the Colors” (1915), and song cycles Saracen Songs (1914) and Five Songs by Laurence Hope (1915).

 He also wrote a few vocal and instrumental works based on the plantation melodies he had learned as a child.
-However, his 1916 setting of the spiritual, “Deep River,” is considered the first work of that genre to be written in art song form specifically for performance by a trained singer.
+However, his 1916 setting of the spiritual, “Deep River,” is considered one of the earliest examples of concert spirituals–songs written in art song form specifically for performance by a trained singer.

 Overmyer described the significance of Burleigh’s spiritual settings: